nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 ### O(1): Constant Time Complexity

 Constant time compelxity, or O(1), is just that: constant.
-Regardless of the size of the input, the algorithm only needs to perform one operation to return an output.
+Regardless of the size of the input, the algorithm will always perform the same number of operations to return an output.

 Here’s an example we used in the previous tutorial: